12.3 – Fixed effects, random effects, and agreement

 Introduction

 Within discussions of one-way ANOVA models the distinction between two general classes of models needs to be made clear by the researcher.
 The distinction lies in how the levels of the factor are selected.
 If the researcher selects the levels, then the model is a Fixed Effects Model, also called a Model I ANOVA.
 On the other hand, if the levels of the factor were selected by random sampling from all possible levels of the factor, then the model is a Random Effects Model, also called a Model II ANOVA.
+This page is about such models and I’ll introduce the intraclass correlation coefficient, abbreviated as ICC, as a way to illustrate applications of Model II ANOVA.

 Here’s an example to help the distinction.
 Consider an experiment to see if over the counter painkillers are as good as prescription pain relievers at reducing numbers of migraines over a six week period.
 The researcher selects Tylenol®, Advil®, Bayer® Aspirin, and Sumatriptan (Imitrex®), the latter an example of a medicine only available by prescription.
 This is clearly an example of fixed effects; the researcher selected the particular medicines for use.